I worked in that library as a page for seven months in 1969.

 The bar in the Holiday Inn outside Fenway Park that systematically failed to serve me on Flag Day, 1991, even as others got drinks – THAT I’m sure was racism.

-So here’s the scenario: a woman (white) goes into a Muslim market, where she is given the cold shoulder, until she asks for some halal products.
+So here’s the scenario: a woman (white) goes into a Muslim market, where she is given the cold shoulder until she asks for some halal products.
 Then people are quite friendly.
 And the woman says later, “It seems that racism exists everywhere.”
 I give an understanding nod, even as I’m thinking to myself, “Is that really racist behavior?”
 Or is it the action of a group of people who are merely suspicious of strangers, of someone new (and, to be sure, different)?

 I was watching ABC News (US) last month, and there was a piece about Air National Guard members from Illinois putting pallets of meals onto a C-130H at Bagram Airfield, Afghanistan.
 The Meals Ready to Eat would be delivered to Pakistan as part of a relief mission after the devastating floods.
-What I noticed is that every single box I saw was labelled, in a very large font, HALAL.
+What I noticed is that every single box I saw was labeled, in a very large font, HALAL.